PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 What Python calls metaprogramming, other languages refer to as introspection or reflection.
-The program itself can examine and modify its interpreter’s own state and components while it is running.
+The program itself can examine and modify its interpreter's own state and components while it is running.
 This is useful for debugging and for changing the running program under program control.